 “What kind of jeans, exactly, are you looking for?”
 I asked.
 “Blue,” he answered.
-“And the style–straight, slim, skinny, boot cut?”
-“Just jeans.”
+“What about the style–straight, slim, skinny, boot cut?”
+“Just jeans,” he said.

 I thought immediately of the story “The Martini Scandal” (New York Times, 1965) by Russell Baker in which a guy goes to a swank restaurant for lunch and orders “a martini.”
 The wait staff and manager have no idea what to do with him.
 They offer suggestions: American vodka martini, Beefeater with a twist, Limehouse gin with South American vermouth.
 Nothing worked.
-And the time my daughter went into an Italian deli on Arthur Avenue in the Bronx and asked for “salami.”
-The guy at the counter stared at her and gestured toward the fifteen different kinds of salami on display.
+Then there was the time my daughter went into an Italian deli on Arthur Avenue in the Bronx and asked for “salami.”
+The guy at the counter stared at her and gestured toward the fifteen different kinds of salami in the display cooler.

 They met in the late 1930’s when they were still in their teens.
 Their families had escaped Nazi Germany and settled in New York.
 After marriage, they opened a small boutique on the Lower East Side.
 I knew they were old but had no idea she was ninety-one and her husband ninety-four.
 They were in terrific shape.
 I made a joke about her being attracted to older men.
 Then I went in for what used to be called the “sixty-four thousand dollar question.”

 “Oh, that would be exhausting,” Mrs. Rosenberg agreed.
 Then she thought for a moment and said, “Of course, there is one other thing.”
-“Yes?”
+“What’s that?”
 “We used to dance.”